 Any other information intended for the Shareholders will be provided to them by appropriate notice.
-When applicable, Shareholders shall be informed in writing or by any other means of communication individually accepted by the Shareholders.
+When applicable, Shareholders shall be informed in writing (including via online publication on the product pages of the JHI website at www.janushenderson.com) or by any other means of communication individually accepted by the Shareholders.